Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

 Here we establish a hierarchy between the entropy productions of the original non-Markovian system and the embedded system, and apply it to derive finite-time thermodynamic trade-off relations in the non-Markovian regime.
-We further obtain a decomposition of the entropy production into a memoryless contribution associated with dissipation to the residual bath and a memory contribution with the auxiliary modes (see Fig.~\ref{fig: model}).
+We further obtain a decomposition of the entropy production into a memoryless contribution associated with dissipation into the residual Markovian bath and a memory contribution associated with the auxiliary modes (see Fig.~\ref{fig: model}).
 Leveraging this hierarchy, we derive entropic bounds on currents and power-efficiency trade-off relations for underdamped generalized Langevin systems, and thermodynamic speed limits and TURs in the overdamped regime.
-We discuss in detail how the memory effect quantitatively modifies each bound.
-In the underdamped case, we identify spectral conditions under which the memory-controlled prefactor of the entropic bound diverges, allowing finite heat currents at vanishingly small entropy production, and conditions under which it remains finite, prohibiting Carnot efficiency at finite power.
-In the overdamped case, we extend the hierarchy further and show that memory forces give a negative correction to the apparent Markovian entropy production.
-We show that the precision-to-dissipation ratio can exceed its Markovian value, demonstrating that bath memory is an exploitable thermodynamic resource.
+In the underdamped case, we identify spectral conditions under which the memory-controlled prefactor of the entropic bound diverges, allowing finite heat currents at vanishingly small entropy production, and conditions under which it remains finite, prohibiting the achievement of Carnot efficiency at finite power.
+In the overdamped case, we further show that memory effects give a negative correction to the apparent Markovian entropy production and can make the precision-to-dissipation ratio exceed its Markovian value, demonstrating that bath memory is an exploitable thermodynamic resource.